Gingivitis is a mild, often reversible form of gum disease. If left untreated, gingivitis can progress to a serious

 Copyright © Nucleus Medical Media, Inc.

 A substance that forms on teeth called plaque causes gingivitis.
 Plaque is a sticky material, composed of bacteria, mucus, food, and other substances.
 It hardens to form tartar or calculus.
 When plaque is left on the teeth for an extended period of time, it can lead to gingivitis.
 Toxins produced by bacteria in dental plaque irritate the gum tissue and cause infection, inflammation, and pain.

 Gingivitis is often painless, with symptoms developing when it becomes worse.

 Symptoms may include:

 The dentist will examine your teeth and gums, assessing them for swelling and areas where the tissue is pulling away from the teeth, forming a pocket.
 The dentist may probe trouble spots to see how deep the pockets are.
 X-rays can assess potential damage.
 Early diagnosis of the problem enables prompt treatment and the possibility of reversing the condition.

 Gingivitis therapy aims to remove the irritating plaque and prevent its return.

 Thoroughly brush and floss your teeth with a fluoride toothpaste.
 Use a soft-bristled toothbrush or a powered toothbrush held at a 45-degree angle to the line where your teeth and gums meet.
 Replace the brush or powered toothbrush bristles when the bristles become bent, frayed, or every 3-4 months.
 Move the brush in small circular movements along the gumline and chewing surfaces of your teeth.

 Brushing removes bacteria from the teeth, but the brush cannot reach everywhere.
 Flossing helps get rid of food and bacteria between teeth.
 Hold the floss tightly.
 Gently bring it down between the teeth.
 Do not pop the floss against the gum.
 Curve the floss around the tooth and rub up and down.
 Adjust the floss, so you use a fresh section for each tooth, including the back side of the last tooth, left and right, upper and lower.

-The dentist may advise additional self-care treatments, such as massaging the gums with a rubber tip.
+The dentist may advise additional self-care treatments, such as massaging the gums with a rubber tip or an interdental brush.
 Rinses to fight bacteria and plaque build-up may help some patients.